Natural language search

 You can use Labelbox's natural language search to surface data rows that match any expression you provide.
 This natural language search engine gives your team an edge by helping you find high-impact data rows in an ocean of data (e.g., rare data or edge cases).

-We recommend that you use the native natural language search engine within our Catalog product.
+We recommend using the native natural language search engine within our Catalog product.

 Natural language search is powered by vector embeddings.
 A vector embedding is a numerical representation of a piece of data (e.g., an image, text, document, or video) that translates the raw data into a lower-dimensional space.

-Recent advances in the machine learning field enable some neural networks (e.g., CLIP by OpenAI) to recognize a wide variety of visual concepts in images and associate them with keywords.
+Recent advances in the machine learning field enable some neural networks (e.g., CLIP vision model by OpenAI or all-mpnet-base-v2 text model) to recognize a wide variety of visual concepts in images, texts, or documents and associate them with keywords.

-In the gallery view of Catalog, add a Natural Language filter.
-Then, input the description of the data you are looking for.
+In the gallery view of Catalog, select the Natural language filter.
+Then, decide if you want to do a Visual search or Text search.
+Finally, input the description of the data you are looking for.
 The description must have at least 3 characters and at most 10 words.

 Prompt engineering

-Prompt engineering is the action of trying several prompts until finding one that works well.
+Prompt engineering involves trying several prompts until finding one that works well.
 Labelbox recommends trying several natural language descriptions (or prompts) until the natural language search surfaces the data you are looking for.
-Users have reported that small tweaks to the prompt can help in returning more relevant data.
+Users have reported that small tweaks to the prompt can help return more relevant data.

 Set the score range

-Natural language search surfaces the data rows whose embeddings are closest to those of the prompt.
-This is measured using cosine distance, which is a number between 0 and 1.
+Natural language search surfaces the data rows whose embeddings are closest to the prompt.
+This is measured using cosine distance, a number between 0 and 1.
 The more similar the embeddings, the higher the natural language score.

 By default, Labelbox returns embeddings with a natural language score between 0.5 and 1.
 You can customize this range by setting the minimum and maximum values of the natural language search slider.